jyoungjoon/note-taker/README.md

 ## Credits

-Starter code was provided by the University of California Berkeley Coding Bootcamp.
-Great staff members and TAs at the bootcamp helped me with this project.
+Starter code was provided by the University of California Berkeley Coding Boot Camp.
+Great staff members and TAs at the boot camp helped me with this project.

 Special thanks to Jili Jiang (a tutor) for helping me with this project!
 She is a great tutor and I highly recommend her!